 What to Expect

 Counselling is a very personal process where you have the opportunity to express and reflect on your thoughts and feelings.
 This is done within a supportive, confidential and non-judgemental relationship that you develop with your counsellor.
 For some people being truly heard and understood is, in itself, very meaningful.
 For others, identifying areas in their lives they wish to change and using counselling to help achieve this, can be liberating.
 Other people may attend counselling because they feel out of sorts but are not really sure why this is.
 Having time to explore this can be just what is needed.

 Counselling is also about having a better understanding of yourself and learning about your own coping resources, so that in the future you will know the sorts of things you can do to support yourself should problems arise.

 However, counselling is often not an easy process as sometimes it is necessary to talk about painful feelings or difficult decisions, so you may go through a period of feeling worse than when you started.
 These are common and natural feelings and for those who can work through this with their counsellor's support usually find it is well worth the effort.

 Paying for Your Counselling and Missed Sessions

 The initial session of up to 30 minutes is free of charge with no obligation on either side.
-Fees for any further appointments will be charged at £45 each for individual clients receiving a 50 minute session.
-I ask that payment be made by cash or cheque at the end of each session.
+Fees for any further appointments will be charged at £47 each for individual clients receiving a 50 minute session.
+I ask that payment be made by cash or cheque at the end of each session or by direct bank transfer within 24 hours of the appointment.
 Discount is available for trainee counsellors.
 Missed sessions will be charged for at 50% of the full fee unless at least 24 hours notice is given.
 Prices will be reviewed annually in April.